 Provide new Testing Worksheet (TW) to all trading partners.

-Complete the Connectivity Test Scripts as defined by Texas SET.
+Complete the Connectivity Test Scripts.

-Complete the Penny Test Script as defined by Texas SET.
+Complete the Penny Test Script.

-If the Additional DUNs will be utilizing a Non -Established Service Provider then the New CR track must also be tested.

 Current Market Participant Changes to an “Established” Service Provider

 A Market Participant who is certified in the Texas Marketplace with the current TX SET version determines that they need to change their Market Interface Service Provider to another Market Interface Service Provider that is currently serving another Market Participant in a specified service territory or to an “Established Service Provider.”
 Market Interface Service Provider is a term used to refer to an MP’s internal organization or an outsourced company that provides both connectivity and translation services for an MP.
 An “Established Service Provider” is defined as an organization or company that provides both connectivity and translation services to another Market Participant in the same service territory and that has successfully tested in the Marketplace provided they tested using the current TX SET version.
 This includes changes to internal organizations, external subcontractors, and/or external companies and service providers.